The Matrix Resurrections: Plot

 A young woman named Bugs learns that the Matrix is running old code in a loop, enacting the moment when Trinity first found Neo within the Matrix.
 (Note: As depicted in The Matrix (1999).)
 Bugs discovers a program embodying Morpheus and helps free him from the simulation.

-Thomas Anderson is the creator of a video game series called The Matrix, based on his faint memories as Neo.
+In San Francisco, Thomas Anderson is the creator of a video game series called The Matrix, based on his faint memories as Neo.
 At a coffee shop, he regularly encounters Tiffany, a married mother with no recollection of her past, on whom Anderson based the game character Trinity.
 Anderson has created a simulation called a Modal to develop game characters.
 He struggles to separate perceived reality from dreams, a known concern among his co-workers and partner.
 Thomas's psychoanalyst prescribes him blue pills that he takes each day to suppress the occurrences, but he stops taking them.
 Meanwhile, as Bugs and Morpheus work to extract Neo from the Matrix, Anderson's business partner regains his memories as Agent Smith, Neo's former nemesis.

 Neo awakens in a pod and notices Trinity confined in another nearby, before being extracted to Bugs's hovercraft Mnemosyne.
 Neo is brought to the human city Io, the sister city of Zion, where he reunites with an elderly Niobe.
 She explains that sixty years have passed in the real world since the Machine War ended, (Note: As depicted in The Matrix Revolutions (2003).) and that Neo's allies, including the original Morpheus, have all died over time.
 The peace achieved by Neo's sacrifice lasted for many years, but the large number of humans leaving the Matrix created a serious power shortage, causing the machines to fight over limited resources.
 Soon afterward, Zion was targeted in an attempt to get humans to use as the power supply once more.
 However, this attempt caused many machines, who still remembered Neo's sacrifice and the promise of peace, to turn on the others in order to protect the humans.
 This allowed most of Zion's citizens to escape.
 Io was then founded by both machines and humans who have been working together ever since against the remaining machines who want to return things to the way they were before the war.

 Niobe refuses to risk Io's safety to help Neo free Trinity and confines him to his quarters.
 Bugs and her crewmates free Neo and enter the Matrix to contact Trinity.
 They are attacked by Smith and other exiled programs, including the Merovingian, but Neo and the Mnemosyne crew defeat them as Neo's abilities return.
 The group leaves and locates Trinity, but before Neo can talk to her, his therapist appears and immobilizes him by manipulating time.
 He reveals that he is The Analyst, a program designed to study the human psyche.